Etiquette Mistakes at the Company Holiday Party

 - Drink coffee, tea, soft drinks, and water.

-Party Scenario: Excess grease leftover from a recent spicy chicken wing partially on the napkin stuffed in your pocket - next to the rolled up cocktail meatball napkin - and partially on your free hand (the other hand is wet from a drink).
+Party Scenario: There's leftover grease from a recent spicy chicken wing on the napkin stuffed in your pocket—next to the rolled-up cocktail meatball napkin—and a little on your free hand.
+The other hand is wet from a drink.
 One of the bosses walks up to you, ready to be greeted.

 People who attend events understand that food and beverage will be part of the experience.
-But it's important to be considerate of how others will approach you, and that includes etiquette basics, such as maintaining clean hands and avoiding a mouth full of passed canopies.
+But it's important to be considerate of how others will approach you, and that includes etiquette basics, such as maintaining clean hands and avoiding a mouthful of canapés.